-Manager Emma Hayes could not speak more highly of her team’s performance after Chelsea FC Women convincingly beat fellow Barclays FA Women’s Super League title contenders Manchester City 3-1 at Kingsmeadow on Sunday.
+Manager Emma Hayes could not speak more highly of her team’s performance as Chelsea FC Women convincingly beat fellow Barclays FA Women’s Super League title contenders Manchester City 3-1 at Kingsmeadow on Sunday.

 ‘Everybody look after her – if England are going to win major things, it’s important everyone recognises what a special talent she is, but also what a special person she is.